This fresh lemon tiramisu is made with lemon curd, lemon mascarpone cream, and with ladyfingers dipped in limoncello.

 Why this recipe works

-- Lemon flavor- this tiramisu is truly filled with lemon flavor.
-From the lemon mascarpone cream to the ladyfingers dipped in lemon syrup and limoncello, to the lemon curd on top.
+- Lemon flavor- this tiramisu is full of lemon flavor from the lemon mascarpone cream to the ladyfingers dipped in lemon syrup and limoncello, to the lemon curd on top.

 - Texture- this tiramisu is creamy and silky smooth with the most delicious bites which will melt in your mouth.